ruizpcarlos/llm-text-blender/README.md

 ### LLM Text Blender

-Developed in the A&S Blue Engineering  during SS26
+Developed as part of A&S Blue Engineering course during SS26.

+#### To do's:
+- prettier README
+- modularize iterative_prompting.py
+- make it downloadable an usable w own texts?